-5.6 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory academy materials.
+- Where the police speak with children formally at academy then the requirement, outlined in PACE Code 5.4 C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5 The names of the DSLs will be clearly advertised on posters throughout the academy, with a statement explaining the academy's role in referring and monitoring welfare and safeguarding concerns.
+These posters contain the staff member's name and photographed and are distributed in numerous locations. - 5.6 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory academy materials.

-THE MANAGEMENT OF SAFEGUARDING 6
+6 THE MANAGEMENT OF SAFEGUARDING

-- 6.1 We recognise that safeguarding is not a discrete area of work: there is a safeguarding dimension to almost every area of academy practice.
+- We recognise that safeguarding is not a discrete area of work: there is a safeguarding dimension to 6.1 almost every area of academy practice.
 As part of our whole academy approach, and to ensure an holistic view of all children, we have structures and systems in place, such as scheduled meetings and shared databases, to ensure that the DSL has oversight of areas of academy organisation which may not fall directly within their remit, but may impact upon effective safeguarding.
 These areas include behaviour, attendance, medical needs/first aid, SEND and bullying.
-Information from these areas will be factored into safeguarding decision making for individual children so that their needs are considered holistically. - We will ensure that the DSL is kept informed of any incident of physical intervention with a child and will 6.2 be aware of behaviour plans for specific children.
-(See Good Behaviour Policy and Physical Contact guidance for further information). - 6.3 We will ensure that the DSL is kept informed of attendance patterns, and where there are concerns for individual children the response to this will be considered within the context of safeguarding.
-(See Attendance Policy for further information). - 6.4 We will ensure that the DSL is kept informed of arrangements for first aid and children with medical conditions and is alerted where a concern arises, such as an error with the administering of medicines or intervention, or repeated medical appointments being missed, or guidance or treatments not being followed by the parents or the child (refer to Supporting Pupils with Medical Conditions Policy and Appendix C of this policy for further information). - 6.5 Systems are in place to ensure that hate incidents, e.g. racist, homophobic, transphobic gender or disability-based bullying/cyberbullying, are reported, recorded and considered under safeguarding arrangements by the DSL.
-(See Good Behaviour Policy, Preventing Bullying Policy and Online Safety Policy for further information). - 6.6 The DSL links with curriculum leads, such as PSHE and ICT, to ensure that the curriculum supports the wellbeing and resilience of pupils and teaches them about risk assessment and safeguarding issues, such as healthy relationships and online safety.
+Information from these areas will be factored into safeguarding decision making for individual children so that their needs are considered holistically. - 6.2 We will ensure that the DSL is kept informed of any incident of physical intervention with a child and will be aware of behaviour plans for specific children.
+(See Behaviour for Learning Policy and Trust policy B2 Physical Contact guidance for further information). - 6.3 We will ensure that the DSL is kept informed of attendance patterns, and where there are concerns for individual children the response to this will be considered within the context of safeguarding.
+(See Attendance Policy for further information). - 6.4 We will ensure that the DSL is kept informed of arrangements for first aid and children with medical conditions and is alerted where a concern arises, such as an error with the administering of medicines or intervention, or repeated medical appointments being missed, or guidance or treatments not being followed by the parents or the child.
+(See Trust Policy B8 Supporting Pupils with Medical Conditions and Appendix C of this policy for further information). - 6.5 Systems are in place to ensure that hate incidents, e.g. racist, homophobic, transphobic gender or disability-based bullying/cyberbullying, are reported, recorded and considered under safeguarding arrangements by the DSL.
+(See Behaviour for Learning, Preventing Bullying and Online Safety Policy for further information). - 6.6 The DSL links with curriculum leads, such as PSHE and ICT, to ensure that the curriculum supports the wellbeing and resilience of pupils and teaches them about risk assessment and safeguarding issues, such as healthy relationships and online safety.
 (See PSHE/RSE/Online Safety Policies for further information).